-House of Hospitality: Chapter 11
+House of Hospitality: Conclusion

 | |

-House of Hospitality: Chapter 9
+House of Hospitality: Conclusion

-House of Hospitality: Chapter 8
+House of Hospitality: Chapter Thirteen

-House of Hospitality: Chapter 8
+House of Hospitality: Chapter Thirteen

 Summary: On speaking trips to California, Florida, and Alabama, she notes the many places she spoke to labor groups, the projects of many lay people, priests, and sisters, and a visit with the anti-union president of a steel mill.
 Describes the death and funeral of a seaman who lived at the Catholic Worker.
 Reiterates the principles of their work: smallness, giving shelter to the homeless, indoctrination, personal responsibility, teaching cooperation and mutual aid, and relying on God–”Unless the Lord build the house, they labor in vain that build it.
 Recommends several books.
 (DDLW #448).